schlatterbeck/pgapack/docs/sphinx/appendices.rst

 Almost all MPI functions require a *communicator*.
 If MPI routines are called directly, the user must supply a communicator.
-Also, if any of PGAPack’s parallel routines, other than ``PGARun``, are used, the user must supply a communicator as well.
+Also, if any of PGAPack’s parallel routines, other than :c:func:`PGARun`, are used, the user must supply a communicator as well.

 A communicator combines the notions of context and group.
 A *context* is